oemof/tespy/docs/tutorials_examples/tutorial_heat_pump_exergy.rst

 .. figure:: api/_images/NH3_logph.svg
     :align: center
-    :alt: Fluid Property Diagram (log-p-h) of the GCHP
+    :alt: Fluid Property Diagram h-log(p) of the GCHP

-    Figure: log-p-h diagram of the NH3 GCHP.
+    Figure: h-log(p) diagram of the NH3 GCHP.

 The resulting fluid property diagram is shown in the figure above.
 It can easily be seen, that the evaporator slightly overheats the working fluid, while